bakuhatsu/microarrayTools/README.md

 GeneSet$UP <- GeneSet_UP # A list of upregulated genes
 GeneSet$DN <- GeneSet_DOWN # A list of down-regulated genes

-## Create TAGGITontology objects (may take a few minutes, but the built-in progress bar will keep you informed on the progress)
+## Create TAGGITontology objects
+(may take a few minutes, but the built-in progress bar will keep you informed on the progress)
-# In addition to creating the objects for plotting, this function outputs an excel sheet with hits to the current working directory.
+# Returns dataframe for plotting and outputs an excel sheet of hits to the working directory.
 GeneSet_TAGGIT_UP <- TAGGITontology(GeneSet$UP, outputFileName = "TAGGITontologyHits_UP.xlsx")
 GeneSet_TAGGIT_DN <- TAGGITontology(GeneSet$DN), utputFileName = "TAGGITontologyHits_DN.xlsx")